jnkx9c/Artificial-Intelligence/PROJECT.md

 Below is the list of all phases and the outline of what you will be working on in each phase.

 ### Phase I. Data analysis & preparation
-1. Practice Activities 1 and 2 in [Neural networks using Tensorflow](https://github.com/badriadhikari/neural-networks-using-tensorflow).
+1. Practice "Activities 1 and 2" in [Neural networks using Tensorflow](https://github.com/badriadhikari/neural-networks-using-tensorflow).
 1. Watch [how to clean a tabular dataset for machine learning](https://youtu.be/0bj6KbEUJ_o).
 1. Load the dataset in a Python Notebook and normalize your data.
 1. In your report: